unixbox-net/linux-tools/README.md

 ---

-## debian-diagnostics.sh – System Diagnostic Reporter
+## diagnostics/diagnostics.sh – System Diagnostic Reporter

 `debian-diagnostics.sh` is a one-stop diagnostic script that generates a detailed Markdown report (`diagnostic.md`) covering networking, system health, security posture, and package states.
 Designed for incident response and day-to-day troubleshooting, it collects vital data such as routing tables, DNS resolution, system logs, authentication failures, and package integrity checks in a single run.